 Many health conditions can crop up as a result of chronic stress and/or worsen due to stress.
 Some examples are indigestion and irritable bowel syndrome (IBS); weakened immune function (i.e. frequent colds); hypertension (high blood pressure); headaches and migraines; menstrual irregularities, menstrual cramps, PMS and PMDD; anxiety, panic attacks, post-traumatic stress disorder (PTSD) and depression; insomnia; fatigue; low libido; and muscle tension and pain.
 Stress is often a factor in these conditions and others because it affects the nervous system and various hormones that are released in times of stress, affecting various systems of the body.
-It is important that people try to find ways to overcome the causes of their stress.
-Some like to use cannabis products, in a wide variety of ways courtesy of the many dispensary supplies that are available.
-Mental health is often the focus of those looking to use the effects of such products and they can be sourced online from sites like this in a variety of forms, including edibles – https://wccannabis.co/.

 What can you do about ongoing stress, particularly when it’s situational (work-related, family-related, caretaking, etc.)?
 Take care of yourself as best as possible and find outlets for stress relief when you can.
 Exercise, deep breathing, time outside and talking with loved ones are all healthy ways to manage stress on a day to day basis.
 Acupuncture once every week or two is a great way to de-stress and stay healthy.
 If you have a health condition that is linked to stress, it’s helpful to obtain acupuncture regularly depending on the severity: once a week when mild, twice a week when moderate, and 3 or more times if severe.
 You can always ask an acupuncturist for a recommended course of treatment, and feel free to experiment with frequency for yourself to obtain an outcome that feels helpful for you.